QuickBlox/quickblox-ios-sdk/README.md

 This repository is distributed under the terms of the [Repository License](./LICENSE.md).
 The license covers all examples and sample code included in this repository.

-### Quickblox SDK Licensing
+### Quickblox SDKs Licensing

+The Quickblox SDK, located in the `Framework` directory, is governed by its own license.
+For more details, please refer to the [Quickblox SDK License](./Framework/Quickblox_LICENSE.md).

-Please note that the Quickblox SDK included in the `Framework` directory is governed by its own license.
-You can find the SDK license details in the [Quickblox SDK License](./Framework/Quickblox_LICENSE.md).
+Similarly, the Quickblox WebRTC SDK, also in the `Framework` directory, is governed by its own license.
+Additional details can be found in the [Quickblox WebRTC SDK License](./Framework/QuickbloxWebRTC_LICENSE.md).